 A traditional Finnish magazine, featuring investigative journalism, Suomen Kuvalehti, eagerly received Aira’s medical pieces, allowing her to dictate her own space requirements.
 Among them was a Finnish first: an introduction of the EEG technique in 1952.
 She also wrote to several Finnish medically themed magazines (like the ‘Practical Doctor’, Käytännön Lääkäri), and loyally for decades to ‘Healthcare’ (Terveydenhuoltolehti) – an official magazine of the Finnish Doctors’ Association (Duodecim, founded in 1881).

 Aira’s list of interviewees is quite impressive too, including a wide variety of notable members of the Finnish society – actors, conductors, authors, musicians, entrepreneurs, and ministers, but also a great many notable scientists.
 Some of those were: Arvo Ylppö, a Finnish pediatrician, credited for drastically reducing child mortality rates to the levels we have today, and for being the father of the Finnish child welfare clinic system (neuvolat); H.R.
 Nevanlinna, a Finnish doctor who studied blood antigens and discovered the reason why first-born babies are not affected by the Rh-incompatibility; and the first female professor of jurisprudence, and a minister of Justice in Finland, Inkeri Anttila, who developed the Finnish criminal politics in a direction that was rational, humane, and evidence-based.
-Aira also interviewed A. I. Virtanen, a Finnish chemist who was awarded the Noble prize in 1945 for his invention of AIV fodder (originally prepared in ground pits, hence Aira’s father’s joke after the bomb had damaged their farm).
+Aira also interviewed A. I. Virtanen, a Finnish chemist who was awarded the Nobel prize in 1945 for his invention of AIV fodder (originally prepared in ground pits, hence Aira’s father’s joke after the bomb had damaged their farm).

 Taking On New Media